-If you have an emergency while traveling, contact local authorities, International SOS and the program director at once.
-In a medical emergency where you cannot make arrangements ahead of time with ISOS, be prepared to pay up front and submit receipts to your insurer for reimbursement later.
+If you have an emergency while traveling, contact local authorities and the program director at once.
+In a medical emergency, be prepared to pay up front and submit receipts to your insurer for reimbursement later.
 In case of the loss or theft of your passport, contact the local police and the nearest U.S. Embassy or Consulate.